 These are just three simple options to start playing and experimenting with.
 Choose to focus on one, or try them all.
 Book a Couples Coaching Course or a series of individual sessions to help you with the first stage of changing your habits.
-Why not sign up for a Couples Massage Workshop to learn some great techniques for genital massage & touch.
+Why not sign up for a Couples Massage Workshop or enrol on my Online Genital Massage Courses to learn some great techniques for genital massage and touch.

 If you have questions or want to know more about anything in this blog then just drop me an email on firstname.lastname@example.org